transcom/mymove/README.md

 ##### Troubleshooting direnv & chamber

 Make sure you have the latest version of Chamber that supports the `env` command option.
-If may run into the following error if the version of Chamber you have installed does not support `env`.
-The error presents itself because of the `chamber` commands that `direnv` runs as part of the `.envrc.*` files being leveraged above.
+You may run into the following error if the version of Chamber you have installed does not support `env`.
+The error presents itself because of the `chamber` commands that `direnv` runs as part of the `.envrc.*` files shown above.

 ```shell
 >_ cd mymove